CRISPR-CAS9-MEDIATED GENOME EDITING

 Large-scale analysis of DDR nucleotide variants using base editing screens

-We have recently developed CRISPR-dependent base editing screening technologies to study the function of nucleotide variants in DDR genes.
-In initial studies, we introduced thousands of nucleotide variants in 86 DDR genes and performed large-scale phenotypic analyses of DDR mutational outcomes upon treatment with DNA damaging agents commonly used for cancer therapy.
-Through the analysis of treatment-specific clusters of DDR gene mutations, we identified mutations with loss-of-function, gain-of function and separation-of-function patterns in DDR genes.
-We anticipate that these findings will expedite the functional characterization of DDR variants and the definition of their impact on human disease.
+We have recently developed CRISPR-dependent base editing screening technologies to study the function of nucleotide variants in human genes (Cuella-Martin et al, Cell, 2021).
+In these studies, we introduced thousands of nucleotide variants in 86 DDR genes and performed large-scale phenotypic analyses of DDR mutational outcomes upon treatment with DNA damaging agents commonly used for cancer therapy.
+These screens allowed us to identify mutations with loss-, gain- and separation-of-function (LOF, GOF, SOF) patterns, define novel protein domains and identify pathogenic variants of previous unknown clinical significance (Figure 11).
+We are now investigating the function of the identified DDR variants using genetic and cell biological approaches to define their impact on human disease.